PeterBengtson/control-tower-log-aggregator/README.md

 When all log files have been added, a final result file is produced by making a last multi-part upload of the aggregation file to the final destination, but without the initial 5 MB of dummy data.

-As the aggregation is done in place in a dedicated scratch pad bucket, the process is fast even though a multipart upload is done for each component log file.
+As the aggregation is done in place in a dedicated, unversioned scratch pad bucket, the process is fast even though a multipart upload is done for each component log file.
 S3 is a high-capacity storage engine that really can take a pounding - it's designed for this sort of thing.